bhky/targetran/README.md

 # Convert the above data sequences into a TensorFlow Dataset.
 # Users can have their own way to create the Dataset, as long as for each iteration
-# it returns a tuple of tensors for a single sample: (image, bboxes, labels).
+# it returns a tuple of tensors for a single example: (image, bboxes, labels).
 ds = seqs_to_tf_dataset(image_seq, bboxes_seq, labels_seq)

 # Alternatively, users can provide a sequence of image paths instead of image tensors/arrays,